Franjo Tomašić: Career

-During the 1813-14 War of the Sixth Coalition, Tomašić was given a tough task to reclaim Dalmatia.
-He had very few people and weak resources available.
+During the 1813-14 War of the Sixth Coalition, Tomašić was given the task of reclaiming Dalmatia.
+He had very few people and resources available.
 In October 1813, he started his campaign with 2,900 soldiers.
-On the night of 29–30 October he occupied the lower part of the town of Knin with one of the battalions composed of men from Lika under the command of colonel Popović, and called for French soldiers that barracked themselves in the Knin Fortress to surrender.
-The Fortress was surrendered on 31 October and all soldiers in French service were allowed to leave freely.
-On 3 November he came with his units before the city of Zadar, the capital of Dalmatia, which was defended by French general César Antoine Roize.
-After weeks of fighting, general Roize proclaimed capitulation on 6 December.
-For the occasion of his entrance to the town on 11 November 1813, Girolamo (Jerolim) Alesani composed a serentata to the libretto by Giovanni Kreglianovich Albinoni.
-Such celebration was an exceptional event because serenatas of this kind were normally composed and performed only for the anniversaries of the emperor and empress.
-On 15 December Tomašić sent his adjutant, general Bogdan Milutinović with two battalions and one additional troop to reclaim Kotor, Dubrovnik and Fort Norin.
+On the night of 29–30 October, he occupied the lower part of the town of Knin with one of the battalions composed of men from Lika under the command of Colonel Popović, and called for the French soldiers that had barracked themselves in the Knin Fortress to surrender.
+The fortress was surrendered on 31 October and all soldiers in French service were allowed to leave freely.
+On 3 November, he came with his units to the city of Zadar, the capital of Dalmatia, which was defended by French General César Antoine Roize.
+After weeks of fighting, General Roize proclaimed capitulation on 6 December.
+For the occasion of his entrance to the town on 11 November, 1813, Girolamo (Jerolim) Alesani composed a serenata to the libretto by Giovanni Kreglianovich Albinoni.
+Such celebration was notable, because serenatas of this kind were normally composed and performed only for the anniversaries of the emperor and empress.
+On 15 December, Tomašić sent his adjutant, General Bogdan Milutinović with two battalions and one additional troop to reclaim Kotor, Dubrovnik and Fort Norin.
 The campaign was successful.
 He eventually expelled all the French troops led by three generals from Dalmatia and sent them as prisoners of war to Italy.

-On 26 December 1813 Tomašić was awarded Order of Leopold, promoted to the rank of Lieutenant Field Marshal, and appointed provisional governor of Dalmatia (which included Dubrovnik, Bay of Kotor and parts of Albania as well).
-In 1816, Emperor named him the second owner of the 22nd Infantry Regiment of Prince Leopold Sicilian.
+On 26 December, 1813, Tomašić was awarded the Order of Leopold, promoted to the rank of Lieutenant Field Marshal, and appointed provisional governor of Dalmatia, which then included Dubrovnik, the Bay of Kotor and parts of Albania.
+In 1816, the Emperor named him the second owner of the 22nd Infantry Regiment of Prince Leopold Sicilian.

-Baron Tomašić died in Zadar on 12 August 1831, before he could receive his last recognition from the Emperor, who awarded him the Order of the Iron Crown shortly before his death.
+Baron Tomašić died in Zadar on 12 August, 1831, before he could receive his last recognition from the Emperor, who awarded him the Order of the Iron Crown shortly before his death.